My-DIGI-ID/ddl-verification-controller/README.md

 * `.\ngrok.exe http 10000`
 * `.\ngrok.exe http 10080`

+### Open demo page
+When the application runs with dev profile there is demo website where you can generate a QR-Code to scan with your Wallet-ID App.
+To see this page call

-Ngrok now creates three secure endpoints which are tunneled to your local endpoints
+Ngrok now creates three public endpoints which are tunneled to your local endpoints

 ## Building Docker Image